8 Sound Financial Tips for Millennials that Freelance

 When you’re a 20-something-year-old with a decent income you don’t care too much about the distant future.
-Yet, due to the unstable nature of freelancing and my uncontrollable spending habits, I would still worry that the day would come when I’d have too much month left at the end of my money.
+Yet, due to the unstable nature of freelancing and my uncontrollable spending habits, I would still worry that the day would come when I’d have

 I wasn’t the only one.
 According to a Bank of America/USA Today report, 30% of Millennials are worried that they won’t have enough money to last through the month.

 “Millennials are overly optimistic.
 Although we know retirement is going to happen eventually, and that we probably won’t have Social Security, our generation lives for the now.”
 Source: Tonya Rapley, founder of My Fab Finance, for GoBankingRates

 Approximately two years ago, on Easter, my freelancing career went to hell in a hand-basket.
 My most important client, and 70% of my income, disappeared without paying.
 I couldn’t find any last-minute projects and I spent my last $4 on a pack of cigarettes.
 Luckily for me, everything worked out in the end (thanks mom).

 I promised myself that I would never go through anything like this again.

 Why it’s Important to Budget your Money as a Freelancer

 Commutes that consist of walking to your desk and mid-day naps are only some of the many perks of freelancing.
 But as any young freelancer can tell you, this lifestyle is not always sunshine and rainbows.

 The biggest stressors of freelancing generally revolve around money: